 Scans “My Drive” for the source address in your migration project.

-- Migrates all folders and files in "My Drive" regardless of ownership
+- Migrates all folders and files in "My Drive" regardless of ownership.

 - The destination OneDrive user will become the owner of all folders and files migrated from the source MyDrive.
-There is no current option to avoid this
+There is no current option to avoid this.

-- Documents and Document permissions must be migrated together in the first pass for permissions to be applied properly
+- Documents and Document permissions must be migrated together in the first pass for permissions to be applied properly.

 InvalidCharacterReplacementString=a (where 'a' is the string used to replace unsupported characters in file names)

 - SharePoint Online doesn’t allow some characters to be used as file names.
-The advanced option attempts to replace instances of unsupported characters in file names with the specified string provided with the advanced option. (e.g. a)
+The advanced option attempts to replace instances of unsupported characters in file names with the specified string provided by the advanced option. (e.g. a)

-- Please refer to Microsoft's documentation for unsupported characters
+- Please refer to Microsoft's documentation for unsupported characters.

-- InitializationTimeout=8 This increases the initialization timeout window to eight hours.
+InitializationTimeout=8 This increases the initialization timeout window to eight hours.
 This value is in hours, up to a maximum of 100 hours.
 Values above 100 are in milliseconds.
-This is useful for large migrations.
-For example:
+This is useful for large migrations, for example:

 - InitializationTimeout=2 will increase the timeout to 2 hours.